 Integrating Into Kentucky’s Education System Can Be A Challenge

-Hafiz Hussein has been in Kentucky for 2 years.
+Hafiz Hussein has been in Kentucky for two years.
 But for him and many others, coming to the US became not with the aid of choice.

-Originally from Sudan, Hussein became compelled to escape his home, the united states of America, by myself, at sixteen after his village became attacked due to u.
+Originally from Sudan, Hussein became compelled to escape his home, the united states of America, by himself, at sixteen after his village was attacked due to you.
 S .’s ongoing civil conflict.

 Education System Can Be A Challenge

-“My village became attacked very early in the morning inside the year 2003, round four a.M., whilst people are napping.
+“My village was attacked early in the morning in 2003, around four a.M., while people were napping.
 Killing people, beating them, raping ladies, so it’s like an unfortunate tale.
-People needed to run to get away the trouble,” stated Hussein, who saw his grandmother killed that day.
+People needed to run to get away from the trouble,” stated Hussein, who saw his grandmother killed that day.

 Hussein is on his way to attending college in Sudan.
 But after arriving in a Kenyan refugee camp, he realized that his dream could not be on time.
-At the refugee camp, all courses were taught in English, which Hussein didn’t communicate.
-So, he needed to start returned at the beginning to continue his schooling.
+All courses were taught in English at the refugee camp, which Hussein didn’t communicate.
+So, he needed to start returning at the beginning to continue his schooling.

-“I become placed into it into a very massive task was I to mention I don’t need to move to high school or overlook and retain [begin] once more.
-So I determined, again.
+“I become placed into a very massive task was I to mention I don’t need to move to high school or overlook and retain [begin] once more.
+So I determined again.
 I enrolled in a number one college in Kenya, with the small youngsters, knowing that training is essential,” stated Hussein.

 More than a decade later, after completing faculty in Kenya, Hussein became given refugee fame in the United States and moved to Kentucky.
-Once once more, he had to adapt to a distinctive academic device, this time, at Jefferson Community and Technical College.
+Once again, he had to adapt to a distinctive academic device at Jefferson Community and Technical College.

 Kentucky: A Home for Refugees?